Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Effects of Delay Mismatch on Cascoded Class-D PA Output Power

 \subsection{Case Study II: Non-Ideal Cascode Class-D PA}

-In realistic conditions, the switches' output resistance and parasitic capacitance are not negligible.
-They must be considered in the model for a stacked inverter in class-D PA, depicted in Fig.~\ref{fig_ls_sw}~(c).
-These non-ideality forms a time constant at the output that impedes the output voltage division from occurring, similar to the ideal condition.
-In addition, in these conditions, there is no abrupt toggling between supply rails in the inverter; therefore, the rise time and fall time play an imperative role in modeling the delay mismatch of signals driving the PMOS and NMOS in stacked inverters.
-The time constant, $\tau$, at the output of the cascode inverters is defined as the product of $R_{out}$ and $C_{out}$.
+When using real transistors as switches, the switches' ``on'' resistance and parasitic capacitance are not negligible.
+They must be considered in the model of a stacked inverter in a class-D PA, as depicted in \Cref{fig_ls_sw}~(c).
+These non-idealities introduce a time constant at the output that impedes the output voltage division, unlike in the ideal case.
+Hence, there is no abrupt toggling between supply rails in the inverter.
+Therefore, the effect of finite rise and fall time must be included in the model.
+During the interval in which only the PMOS devices are turned on, and the NMOS devices remain off, the PMOS transistors operate in the triode region with a relatively small on-resistance of $\approx 0.05R_{opt}$.
+Under this condition, the output power approximately follows (1).
+However, during the switching-edge mismatch interval, both the NMOS and PMOS transistors are simultaneously turned on and operate in the strong-inversion region.
+Hence, the time constant, $\tau$, at the output of the cascode inverters is defined as the product of $R_{out}$ and $C_{out}$.
 The output resistance of the cascode inverters is approximated as follows:

 where $R_{op/on}$ is equivalent to: